 I do have a couple rose bushes, some daffodils and one very sad rhododendron that refuses to give up, though it's been right on the edge for several years, but finally seems to be doing a little better this year.

-I came across a little "weed" that didn't quite look like the rest, it certainly wasn't a grass or one of the many dandelions that predominately made up my flowerbeds.
+While I was weeding early in the spring I came across a little "weed" that didn't quite look like the rest, it certainly wasn't a grass or one of the many dandelions that predominately made up my flowerbeds.
 This little guy, who was about 6 inches tall, was different than anything I had found there.
 Thinking it may be some sort of tree I decided to spare it, just to see what it would grow into.

 Every time I weeded I would see this little "weed" and would think to myself that "I really should pull it and toss it, after all it's ju

-to let it live.
+About a week ago my little "weed", which is now a fully-grown bush, flowered for the first time and it made me glad that I chose to let it live.
 It blossomed with some very beautiful flowers, and looks very nice growing right where it is in the corner of my flowerbed.
 Now maybe one of our resident blogger gardeners might recognize what this "weed" is, but I still have no clue as to it's identity or where it came from.
 Though I do know that it really doesn't deserve to be called "a weed" anymore, since It's definitely shrub sized now.
-Weeds are defined as some plant that grows where it isn't supposed to, and this one may have started it's life as a weed, but now it's turned into a welcome addition.
+Weeds are

 It's just funny how if you give something in your life a chance to flower, to show you it's true worth.
 You might just find that you really had something quite spectacular all along, and you thought it was nothing more than a "weed".